Faculty and Staff Directory » Rudy ValentineView Directory | Update Profile | FAQ

 (3) investigating the interactions of fitness, obesity, sleep, inflammation and behavior.

-I currently teach KIN 462 – Medical Aspects of Exercise.
+KIN 462 – Medical Aspects of Exercise; Fall, Spring.

-This course uses a combination of lecture, class discussion, and problem-based learning involving case studies to reinforce knowledge and application of key concepts.
+This course uses a combination of lecture, class discussion, data assessment, and problem-based learning involving case studies to reinforce knowledge and application of key concepts.

 KIN 358 - Physiology of Exercise; Spring.